B.J. Novak’s A-List Anthology Series ‘The Premise’ Tackles Celebrity Worship and Butt Plugs

 In his new FX anthology show The Premise, creator and writer B.J.
 Novak explores human impulse through the lens of sex and social media.
 While it might read as a more lighthearted facsimile of Netflix’s future-minded behemoth Black Mirror, Novak’s pursuit is based firmly in the present, with an outlook that leans more humanist than the long-running techno-philosophical series.

-In keeping with the show’s title, The Premise presents a series of what-ifs, grounded in equal parts realism and absurdity, that feel ripped from late night Twitter and Reddit threads.
-The yarns here feel familiar: the cost of fighting for causes built on an online persona, how social media has impacted the way we see real life relationships, and how our sexual impulses and proclivities can be empowering yet easily manipulated.
+In keeping with the show’s title, The Premise presents a series of what-ifs, grounded in equal parts realism and absurdity, that feel ripped from late-night Twitter and Reddit threads.
+The yarns here feel familiar: the cost of fighting for causes built on an online persona, how social media has affected the way we see real-life relationships, and how our sexual impulses and proclivities can be empowering yet easily manipulated.
 Novak, who is known for his comedy writing, doesn’t shy away from the ridiculous, and it's clear that The Office and Mindy Project alum’s knack for timing and tension is easily his most resume-ready transferable skill.
 The script twists around drama-comedy corners in an altogether promising showcase of dexterity.

 One crucial difference between Novak’s work and other Big Idea anthologies is the former’s humanism and care for characters, even those that end up losing.
 We won’t spoil anything here, but there are plenty of losers in The Premise—people who come up on the short end of the stick, and others who take L’s and pursue furious measures for retribution.
 There’s also no shortage of characters choosing to power through their neuroses in the service of lofty, if misguided, goals.